-Helping your dog to get used to the car is a great way to help them with getting over motion sickness.
-While you're doing this, it's important to stay calm, be patient and move slowly.
-Pushing your dog into rushed, long car trips is only going to bring them more stress, especially if they suffer from anxiety-based nausea.
+Helping your dog to get used to the car is a great way to help them with getting over bouts caused by motion sickness.
+Prior to travel, it's important to stay calm, be patient, and move slowly.
+Pushing your dog into rushed, long car rides is only going to bring them more stress, especially if they suffer from anxiety-based nausea.

 Start by making it easier for them to get into the car.
 Leave the car parked and open the door.
 It's a good idea to keep the engine off at this time.
 Take it easy and slow while taking your dog to the car.
 Let them make their way towards it in their own time, and give them plenty of praise if they seem especially anxious.